skycoin/skywire/cmd/skywire-cli/README.md

-  pk                      Public key of the visor info                    Summary of visor info ver                     Version and build info route                   View and set rules halt                    Stop a running visor start                   Start a visor
+  pk                      Public key of the visor info                    Summary of visor info ver                     Version and build info ports                   List of Ports ping                    Ping the visor with given pk test                    Test the visor with public visors on network route                   View and set rules halt                    Stop a running visor start                   Start a visor